 4.1.
-Awarding of Credit Based on Comparability of Course Work: USHE credit-granting institutions award credit for non-credit courses according to individual institution policy and with the execution of a Written Credit Articulation Agreement.
-Higher education credit awarded to students completing non-credit courses is based upon comparability between the non-credit course and an existing credit course offered by a USHE institution.
+Awarding of Credit Based on Comparability and Applicability of Course Work: USHE credit-granting institutions award credit for non-credit courses according to individual institution policy and with the execution of a Written Credit Articulation Agreement.
+An institution may grant credit to students completing non-credit courses only after experienced and knowledgeable personnel who represent the institution review the courses and recommend that they are comparable and applicable to the institution’s program(s) to which the credit is applied.
 Non-credit course competencies that are congruent with existing credit course competencies at community colleges or universities may be awarded college credit.
-Approval for a “Written Credit Articulation Agreement” must be requested by the non-credit administrator and approved in writing by the Chief Academic Officer of the higher education institution before credit is awarded.
+The institution’s Chief Academic Officer must approve A “Written Credit Articulation Agreement” institution before credit is awarded.

 4.2.
 Evaluation by Receiving Institution: After a formal request is received, receiving USHE institutions will evaluate non-credit courses for approval of awarding credit.
-Review of course content, objectives and outcomes, procedures, examinations, and teaching materials, for determining equivalency, is the responsibility of the receiving higher education program or department, and, ultimately, the receiving institution.
-Course competencies must be equivalent, and instruction must be delivered by an appropriately credentialed instructor.
+The USHE institution is responsible to review course content, objectives and outcomes, procedures, examinations, and teaching materials, and to determine comparability and applicability.
+Course competencies must be applicable and appropriate for the intended programs to which the credit is applied, and instruction must be delivered by an appropriately credentialed instructor.
 Students awarded higher education credit for non-credit courses shall not be required to re-demonstrate competencies achieved in those courses if the instruction has taken place in the prior 12 months.
 Institutional policy may allow for additional time beyond the 12 months.

 4.3.
-Student Application for Higher Education Credit: The award of credit for non-credit courses is predicated on formal admission by the student to the credit-granting institution.
+Student Application for Higher Education Credit: The award of credit for non-credit courses is predicated on the student being formally admitted to the credit-granting institution.
 For non-credit courses included in fully executed Written Credit Articulation Agreement s, students are required to apply for higher education credit within12 months after completion of the non-credit course(s).
 Institutional policy may allow for additional time beyond the 12 months.

-4.7.
-Tuition and/of Fees Charged by USHE Institution: The receiving USHE institution may assess a one-time application/admission fee, at its current admission fee rate, at the time of the initial request for credit.
-A normal recording fee may be charged for recording credit for non-credit instruction according to the terms of the Written Credit Articulation Agreement.
-In harmony with Operating Policy A-6 of the Northwest Commission on Colleges and Universities, regular tuition and fees will be charged when a Dual Enrollment Model is used and the USHE credit-granting institution contracts with a third party for instruction.
+4.5.
+Tuition and/or Fees Charged by USHE Institution: The receiving USHE institution may assess a one-time application/admission fee, at its current admission fee rate, at the time of the initial request for credit.
+Institutions may also charge a normal recording fee for recording credit for non-credit instruction according to the terms of the Written Credit Articulation Agreement.
+In harmony with the Northwest Commission on Colleges and Universities’ Contractual Relationships with Organizations Not Regionally Accredited Policy, regular tuition and fees will be charged when a Dual Enrollment Model is used and the USHE credit-granting institution contracts with a third-party provider for instruction.
 The total tuition for any specific course should be the same for all persons at any given time.
 Tuition charges in courses should be bona fide, effective on specific dates, and applicable to all who enroll thereafter or are presently in school, provided the enrollment agreement so stipulates.
 All extra charges and costs incidental to training should be disclosed to prospective students before they are enrolled.

 5.1.
 Full Credit for USHE Classes: Students applying for credit for a non- credit course shall receive full credit at the receiving USHE institution for the course, if articulated.
 There is no provision for awarding partial course credit.
 Credit will be awarded after meeting the campus requirements for the specific certificate or degree in which the student has been enrolled.